Class 9 Science

 Vapour → Water → Ice

 The change of solid to liquid is called melting.
-The change of liquid to gas is called the vaporization.
-This happens because of increase in temperature.
+It is also called fusion.
+The change of liquid to gas is called vaporization.
+Melting and vaporization happen because of increase in temperature.

 The change of gas into liquid is called condensation.
 The change of liquid into solid is called freezing.
-These takes place because of decrease in temperature.
+Condensation and freezing happen because of decrease in temperature.

 Effect of Pressure

-Solids are non compressible, i.e. solids cannot be compressed as there is no space between their particles which could allow compression.
+Solids are non compressible, i.e. solids cannot be compressed as there is no space between their particles to allow compression.

-When the pressure is increased on a solid, it is deformed and finally broken.
+When pressure is increased on a solid, it is deformed and finally broken.

-Liquid: There is no effect on pressure on liquid.
+There is no effect of pressure on liquid.

 Liquids are non compressible, i.e. liquids cannot be compressed since there is not enough space between their particles to get compressed.

 Since there is lot of space between the particles, gas is highly compressible.
 Large volume of gas can be compressed to a small volume.
-Because of this nature high compressibility, gas is transported easily after compressed to a small volume in cylinders.
+Because of its high compressibility, gas can be compressed in cylinders for easier transportation.

 Natural gas is compressed to small volume and packed in cylinders.
 It is used widely as fuel to running vehicles.
 Because of compression it is called Compressed Natural Gas or simply known by CNG (Compressed Natural Gas).

-Oxygen is compressed and packed in small cylinders, which is used to save life in hospitals.
+Oxygen is compressed and packed in small cylinders, which is used for saving life in hospitals.

 In general condition, the particles of gas are far from each other.
 They move independently and rapidly in all directions.
 There is lot of space between the particles of gas.
 The force of attraction is negligible between the particles of gas.
-Because of these characters gas can be compressed a lot.
+Due to this, a gas can be compressed to a great extent.

 This process is called liquidation or liquefaction of gas.

 Petroleum Gas is compressed to small volumes.
-At more pressure it turns into liquid, after that it is packed into cylinders.
-This is used widely as fuel to cook food in households.
-Compressed petroleum gas is commonly known as LPG (Liquefied Petroleum Gas) since it turns into liquid form.
+At extremely high pressure it turns into liquid, and then is packed into cylinders.
+Now, you know why the gas cylinder in your kitchen is called LPG (Liquefied Petroleum Gas) cylinder.

-Oxygen, hydrogen, nitrogen, helium, etc. are compressed to liquefy and used for many purposes.
-Liquefied oxygen is used as propellant in spacecraft rockets.
-Liquefied oxygen is used for industrial and medical purposes also.
+Oxygen, hydrogen, nitrogen, helium, etc. are compressed to turn them into liquid forms.
+Liquefied oxygen is used as propellant in spacecraft rockets, in industries and for medical purposes.
 Liquefied oxygen is of blue color.

 Temperature is measured in Degree Celcius, Fahrenheit and Kelvin.